lisamarieloraine/cv-youtube-search/README.md

 downloaded and saved to disk only if a new model needs to be trained (e.g. when adding support for more object classes or changing the current network architecture).
-In this case, the directories where the datasets were saved need to be set up via the script `paths.py`, which can be found in the ImageRecognition folder and the *predict* flag should be set to False in `main.py`.
+In this case, the directories where the datasets were saved need to be set up via the script `paths.py`, which can be found in the *Scripts/ImageRecognition* folder and the *predict* flag should be set to False in `main.py`.
 For more details, please read the *Implementation* section in our extensive project report.